Characters of the Devil May Cry series: Doppelganger

 Doppelganger is a shadow demon living at the Temen-ni-gru, who is able to mimic its foes' shape due to light refraction.
 Being the final Gatekeeper of Temen-ni-gru, he resided past the Dark-pact Chamber of the Tower, where he confronted Dante using his own fighting moves, until his defeat, with Dante absorbing him to develop a demonic ability to create copies of himself.

 Echidna

 Echidna is a demoness whose body resembles a giant plant serpent, with a female human-looking torso within what would be the serpent's mouth.
 Echidna was the ruler of the great forest of the Demon World, but accessed the human world and took over the Mitis Forest, propagating more demons with her eggs.
 She ambushed Nero when he was crossing the forest, but he was able to escape, battling her at her den and defeating her, but she managed to escape.
 She was later found by Dante while she was lying her eggs, who started to destroy them.
 Echidna angrily attacked and attempted to devour him, but she ended up being killed with a bullet from Dante's handguns.
 Echidna was voiced by Mary Elizabeth McGlynn in Devil May Cry 4 and by Kari Wahlgren in the Netflix series.

+Fetish

+The Fetish is a class of demons possessing inhuman artificial bodies created by other devil entities, in a manner similar but more powerful to the Marionettes, and they were deployed by Mundus' armies on Mallet Island in order to stop and kill Dante.
+Their bodies, sharing their extremely long limbs and weapons with the Marionettes, presented a bird-like beak and a glowing, cage-like chest, erasing any resemblance to humans that the others may possess.